why-el/crowd-written-novel/NOVEL.md

-It was a sunny May day when Bill decided to take a walk.
+It was a sunny May day of 2078, when Bill decided to take a walk.

 He reached for his cane